-FIGURE 112 Creating an Application Policy Rule
+FIGURE 134 Creating an Application Policy Rule

-- 6. Configure the following: - Rule Type: Enter the type of rule from options: Denial Rules, QoS and Rate Limiting. - Application Type: Select whether the application is user defined or system defined. - Application: Select the application for which you want to create a policy rule. - 7.
-Click OK to save the rule.
+- 6. In the Rule Type field, select one of the following options: - Denial Rules - QoS - Rate Limiting - 7.
+In the Application Type field, select the type of application. - 8.
+In the Application field, select the application for which you want to create a policy rule.